Jest Awful

 :

-Bush-successor-aspirant Rudy Giuliani was asked what his very 1st thought was, when he saw Kong killing hundreds of NYC citizens, and Rudy said: “I immediately thought how glad I was that Geo.Bush is President.”
+Bush-successor-aspirant Rudy Giuliani was asked what his very 1st thought was, when he saw romper Kong killing hundreds of NYC citizens, and Rudy said: “I immediately thought how glad I was that Geo.Bush is President.”

 We wind down with a few DIO-look-ups: